 This tool ensures that all food that is being prepared is at the proper temperature for safe eating!

-For those grilling with visual impairments, the app for the popular Weber iGrill probes is accessible with iOS and Android screen readers.
+For those grilling with visual impairments, the popular Weber iGrill probes app is accessible with iOS and Android screen readers.

 Depending on what you are grilling, the safe minimum cooking temperature ranges from 145°F to 165°F. Place the probe into the thickest part of the meat to ensure accurate temps.